Brian Reynolds Myers: Reception

-Myers’ book The Cleanest Race has been challenged by several academic critics.
+Myers's book The Cleanest Race has been challenged by several academic critics.
 Charles K. Armstrong, then of Columbia University, suggested that the book "gives an intellectual gloss to attitudes many in the West already have about the DPRK".
 Felix Abt, a Swiss business affairs specialist who lived in North Korea for seven years, describes Myers' claims in The Cleanest Race as "flawed" and "shaky".
 Abt wrote that it was "rather absurd" to describe Juche as "window-dressing" for foreigners.

-South Korean literary critic Yearn Hong Choi also regards the thesis of Myers' Han Sŏrya and North Korean Literature as erroneous:
+South Korean literary critic Yearn Hong Choi also regards the thesis of Myers's Han Sŏrya and North Korean Literature as erroneous:

 How can Myers say that he [Han Sŏrya] is not a socialist realist?
 How can Myers say that Han's thought is not compatible with communist ideology?
 I can understand Myers’s views on orthodox socialist realism, yet I see socialist realism abundantly present in North Korean literature: North Korean writers still advocate socialist realism.
 Myers simply does not interpret socialist realism as they do.

 Tatiana Gabroussenko points out that Myers is the only Western academic who thinks that North Korean literature does not have the hallmarks of socialist realism.

 Scholar Andrei Lankov favorably reviewed The Cleanest Race as taking a "fresh approach" on North Korea.
-Lankov also says Myers' work is "informative" but is not sure whether his thesis has any relation to reality.
+Lankov also says Myers's work is "informative" but is not sure whether his thesis has any relation to reality.

+Historian Suzy Kim criticized Myers's methodology, arguing that the overriding problem throughout his book is a flawed translation.
+She criticized Myers's race theory when analyzing inter-Korean (especially North Korean) politics; while he translates the word mimjok (민족; 民族), which means nation or ethnic group in Korean language, as the "race", but minjok and "race" are not synonymous.
+In Korean, the synonym for 'race' is injong (인종; 人種), rather than minjok.

 Myers's North Korea's Juche Myth was favorably reviewed by Jan Blinka and Balazs Szalontai.

 Scholar Pak Noja, also known as Vladimir Tikhonov, a Soviet-born Korean activist and historian, criticized Myers, commenting that had the academic rigor of overseas Koreanology had been a little bit higher, his work would have clearly been established as a non-academic, somewhat amateurish historical revisionist attempt like The Comfort Women of the Empire.
 He points out that the content of his book, regardless of Myers' inclinations, is so detached from a balanced account of historical facts that citing it can lead one into confusion.